Chapter 4: Construction Details, Section 28: Concrete Bases

 - Confirm placement dates with the contractor and arrange Caltrans personnel for plant inspection and testing.

-- Ensure the subgrade is uniformly moist.
+- Check that the subgrade is uniformly moist.

 During the course of work, do the following: